Children and Flu Vaccine

 The The Centers for Disease Control and Prevention (CDC) recommends annual influenza (flu) vaccination for all persons 6 months of age and older, including children.
 Flu vaccination is especially important for children under 5 years and for children with high-risk medical conditions who can become very ill if they get the flu.
 Moreover, studies have shown that vaccinating children who attend daycare or school helps prevent them from bringing the flu home.
 In short, flu vaccination is good for both kids and their households.

 Infants under 6 months are a special case.
 They are at particularly high risk from the flu, but current vaccines are not effective in this age group.
 So to help protect these kids, we strongly recommend that everyone who has close contact with them (e.g. family members and daycare workers) get vaccinated against the flu.
 Such “cocooning” builds a wall of protection around the baby.
 In addition, it is important for close contacts of children under 5 years of age or children of any age with high-risk medical conditions to also get the flu vaccine.

-Both standard-dose flu shots and nasal spray flu vaccine will be quadrivalent again this year.
-This means that these vaccines contain 4 flu strains instead of three as in the familiar trivalent vaccine.
+Both standard-dose flu shot and FluMist will be quadrivalent again this year.
+This means that these vaccines contain four flu strains instead of three as in the past.
 An extra B strain has been added in an effort to broaden protection against type B flu since predicting which B strain will predominate in any given year is difficult.
-The excellent safety profile of the quadrivalent vaccine is similar to that of the trivalent vaccine we are all used to.
+The excellent safety profile of the quadrivalent vaccine is similar to that of the older trivalent vaccine.
 We plan to offer preservative-free, latex-free, quadrivalent flu vaccine to almost all PAMF patients (two specialty vaccines used in adults are still trivalent).

 For more information on flu vaccine (including, indications, contraindications and adverse effects) see our FAQs About the Seasonal Flu Vaccine.